versality/verve-challenge/README.md

 Due to limited amount of time and desire to meet 100% coverage - feature tests were used cover as much functionality as possible at the cost of performance.
 Ideally, hybrid approach using more unit tests would be a better fit test, bringing better spec error reporting as well higher testing speed.

+###### What can be improved
+* Specs should be less tied to the actual API data, using real names.
+If API will get a version update, after cassettes update products can be different, that might require to update all rspec expected values.
+So if API change versions often, rspec expect values should be more flexible.

 Also specs heavily rely on pre-configured cassettes.
 For some of the tests something like factory_bot might have been a better choice, but again, due to limited time, this solution has it's strenght as it works with the actual API response rather than mock data.

 ### API Fetching
 `Her` was picked to avoid writing low detail API wrapper as of this scope we only needed read without a need to construct complicated REST operations.

+###### What can be improved
+* Replace Her with Faraday and implement proper API wrapper to give more flexibility

 ### Data
 Data is being fetched by ActiveJob every 10 minutes with 5 minutes ahead bonus in case if API is down or fetch would take longer than expected.

+### Frontend
+For the scope of this task jQuery + js.erb were picked to solve the front-end requirements.
+Even though it might have been a good opportunity to show React or Vue.js expertise, from software design perspective it would be a major overkill and a sign of overengineering.